 The Salem Arts Festival will be held in several locations in downtown Salem, Massachusetts, including:

-Most performances are located in Derby Square or along Artists’ Row.
+- Saturday and Sunday's performances are mostly located in Derby Square or along Artists' Row.

 Salem is just 16 miles north of Boston on the Atlantic coast

 The downtown area is accessible by car, train, bus and by the Salem ferry (seasonal).
 It takes approximately 45 minutes to travel between Boston and Salem by car or ferry and about 30 minutes by train.

 Train service is available on the Newburyport & Rockport Commuter Rail Lines from Boston's North Station.
 Bus service is available from Boston's Haymarket Square.
 For more information contact the MBTA at (800) 392-6100 or MBTA.com.

 Ferry service from Boston is available on The Nathaniel Bowditch, a high-speed catamaran departing from Boston's Central Wharf, near the New England Aquarium.
 In 2010, ferry service will be available from May - November.
 For more information, please visit salemferry.com.

 NOTE: Front Street will be pedestrian-only on Saturday and Sunday.

 PARKING: On Sunday the parking meters are free.
 On Saturday, you'll have to feed the meters or park in one of the city parking garages.
 See: http://parkinginsalem.com/ for more information.

 The Salem Arts Festival is a project of Salem Main Streets and Creative Collective - funded in part by the City of Salem, Kimberley Driscoll, Mayor, and the U.S. Dept. of Housing and Urban Development.